kimberleyhillmann/kimberleyhillmann/README.md

 "IT Specialist for Application Development"

 - 1st year of apprenticeship
-- currently learning Csharp, HTML & CSS
+- currently learning Csharp, SQL, HTML & CSS
 - located in (DE) Stuttgart & Berlin